Grants, Scholarships, and Fellowships

 Some MLA grants, scholarships, and fellowships are funded through financial revenues generated from MLA restricted funds (endowment).
 To help sustain and develop those grants, MLA welcomes your tax-deductible donation to the Grants and Scholarships Fund.

 MLA will acknowledge receipt of all applications.
-Applicants must receive an email notification that materials were received by MLA on or before December 1, except as noted, for applications to be considered.
+Applicants must receive an email notification that materials were received by MLA on or before application deadline to be considered.
 Incomplete or late applications will not be considered.
+Most grants and scholarships have a deadline of November.
+15. See individual grants for further details.
 An announcement of all grant recipients is made in March each year.

 MLA Doctoral Fellowship: Fosters and encourages superior students who have been admitted to candidacy in a doctoral program in medical librarianship or information science.

-MLA Scholarship: Grants a scholarship to a student who is enrolled in or entering an American Library Association–accredited library school.
+MLA Scholarships for students enrolled in or entering an American Library Association–accredited library school.